NickColley/govuk-frontend-sass-compilers/README.md

 GOV.UK Frontend requires a minimum of:

-- Ruby sass version 3.4.x
+- Dart sass v1.x+
-- Node sass version 3.13.x (Libsass 3.3.x)
+- Libsass v3.3.x+ (Node sass 3.13.x+)
-- Dart sass version 1.x
+- Ruby sass v3.4.x+

 We should recommend our users migrate away from Ruby sass as it has been deprecated.

+The GOV.UK Frontend project can consider integrating Dart sass (npm package `sass`) and Node sass (libsass, npm package `node-sass`) in it's build pipeline, but not Ruby sass.

 ## Ruby sass